4 Foods That Are Bad for Your Teeth

-Starchy foods like potato chips, white bread, corn chips get trapped between teeth and build up bacteria that cause plaque.
+Starchy foods like potato chips, white bread, and corn chips get trapped between teeth and build up bacteria that cause plaque.

 Good habits begin at a young age.
 Accordingly, help your kids make healthy decisions about what they pick to eat and drink.
 In simple words, encourage eating healthy for a healthy smile!

 Choose Your Food Wisely: Burbank Dentist

 For the best possible oral health, stay away from foods that damage your teeth.
 Visit Dentist Burbank, for dietary advice to keep your teeth healthy.
 The dentist would suggest ways to have the healthiest mouth and teeth possible.
 Besides proper at-home oral hygiene and restricting foods bad for your enamel, you need proper and regular dental checkups.
 A dental checkup and teeth clean-up every six months can help put off dental decay, cavities, and gum disease.
 Most importantly, it ensures that all the plaque and tartar on your teeth and below your gum line are removed.